Riesz transform on manifolds with quadratic curvature decay: Analysis on manifolds with a quadratic decay of the Ricci curvature

 \subsection{Setting:}

-In this section, we consider a complete Riemannian manifold $(M^n,g)$ such that for a fixed point $o\in M$, the Ricci curvature satisfies :
+In this section, we consider a complete Riemannian manifold $(M^n,g)$ such that for a fixed point $o\in M$, the Ricci curvature satisfies:

 where we have defined $r(x)=d(o,x)$.
-We'll review geometric conditions that insures that $(M,g)$ satisfies the so-called relative Faber-Krahn inequalities : there are uniform positive constants $C,\mu$ such that for any $x\in M$ and $R>0$ and any open domain $\Omega\subset B(x,R)$ :
+We are going to review geometric conditions that insure that $(M,g)$ satisfies the so-called relative Faber-Krahn inequality: there are positive constants $C,\mu$ such that for any $x\in M$ and $R>0$ and any open domain $\Omega\subset B(x,R)$: